 Sure, we recycle newspapers and cans to help save the planet.
 But raising today’s green child not only focuses on environmentalism but on altruism as well.

 Working Bikes Cooperative gives “new life to old bikes and independence to those who ride them.”
-Each year, 5,000 bikes are diverted from the waste stream and rehabbed for local and international distribution.
-Five hundred bikes and wheelchairs go directly to Chicago city programs, refugees and day camps.
+Each year, thousands of bikes are diverted from the waste stream and rehabbed for local and international distribution.
+The bikes and wheelchairs go directly to Chicago city programs, refugees and day camps.
 You can make a purchase, donate old bikes or volunteer.
-Drop off at one of the city and suburban locations or at its warehouse/store, 2434 S. Western, Chicago.
+Drop off at one of the city and suburban locations or at its warehouse and store at 2434 S. Western Ave., Chicago.

-Donate your gently used shoes to benefit children and adults in the world’s most impoverished areas.
-Numerous Chicagoland drop-off boxes are available or go to Share Your Soles, 11201 S. Cottage Grove Avenue, Chicago.
+Donate your gently used shoes to benefit children and adults in the world’s most impoverished areas with Share Your Soles.
+Numerous Chicagoland drop-off boxes are available including their warehouse at 11201 S. Cottage Grove Ave., Chicago.

-Shoes too worn to wear?
+Have gym shoes too worn to wear?
 Through Nike’s Reuse-A-Shoe program, they can be recycled into Nike Grind, a material used to help build sports surfaces and playgrounds.
 One local example of this technology can be seen at Chicago Public Schools’ Hanson Stadium.
-You can drop off at Nike stores in Chicago and Rosemont.
+You can drop off at Nike stores in Chicagoland.

 Looking to retire your business attire?
 Dress for Success offers career wear to low-income women to assist in their search for employment and self-sufficiency.
-Two Chicago locations.
+You can donate clothes by appointment only at their Chicago office, 70 E. Lake St., Suite 900, Chicago.

 Donate your old formal and bridesmaid dresses to Chicago high school students who can’t afford a prom dress.
 The Glass Slipper Project also provides accessories for the perfect ensemble.
-Though the project has been postponed in 2020, follow the Glass Slipper Project’s Facebook page for updates when events will continue.
+Though the project has been postponed until 2023 due to COVID-19, follow the Glass Slipper Project’s Facebook page for updates when events will continue.

 Sales of your donated books can help promote literacy programs for Chicago students of all ages.
 CDs and DVDs in good condition also accepted.
 Open Books is located at 651 W. Lake St. and 905 W. 19th St., Chicago.
 Also check your local library for drop-off of gently used books and media.